owid/sdg-tracker.org/pages/economic-growth.md

 ## Target 8.10

-_**Strengthen the capacity of domestic financial institutions to encourage and expand access to banking, insurance and financial services for all.
+_**Strengthen the capacity of domestic financial institutions to encourage and expand access to banking, insurance and financial services for all.**_

-**_
+The charts below provide data on the availability of financial services (either through bank branches, or by ATMs), and the uptake of financial accounts (either traditional or mobile money accounts) by a given population.

 <iframe src="https://ourworldindata.org/grapher/number-of-commercial-bank-branches-per-100000-adults" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://ourworldindata.org/grapher/automated-teller-machines-atms-per-100000-adults" style="width: 100%; height: 600px; border: 0px none;"></iframe>